Debt relief orders - what you need to know

 - you've lived, had a property, or worked in England or Wales in the last three years.

-- given away belongings
+- given away assets

-- prioritised paying back one creditor over others, for example if you paid off a debt you owed to a relative and didn't pay your other creditors.
+- prioritised paying back one creditor over others, for example if you paid off a debt you owed to a relative and didn't pay your other creditors

-Debts a DRO covers
+Debts covered by a DRO

 - credit cards, overdrafts and loans